fariaslab/omnificent/README.md

-# omnificent
+# Omnificent
-A WordPress theme with unlimited creative power.
+A WordPress theme that gives its users unlimited creative power.
 That's the goal anyway.
+Currently in development, more details shall be provided soon.
+Stay tuned!